Respiratory surveillance report

 2.4 Sentinel surveillance

-In week 45, two samples (Flu A(H1) and Flu A(H3)) were positive for influenza from 17 samples submitted for testing to the Regional Virus Laboratory (RVL) (11.8% positivity).
-No samples were positive for RSV from 17 samples submitted for testing.
-(Table 1).
+In week 50, 39 samples were positive for influenza from 64 samples submitted for testing (60.9% positivity) to the Regional Virus Laboratory (RVL).
+29 were typed as Flu A(H1), eight were Flu A (not subtyped) and two were Flu B. Three samples were positive for RSV from 64 samples submitted for testing (4.7% positivity).
+Two samples were positive for COVID-19 from 64 samples submitted for testing (3.3% positivity) (Table 1).

-Total sentinel cases of influenza and RSV by age group for the previous year are shown in (Figure 2.6) and (Figure 2.7) and cumulatively for the 2024/25 influenza season in Table 2.
+Total sentinel cases of influenza, RSV and COVID-19 by age group for the previous year are shown in (Figure 2.6), (Figure 2.7) and (Figure 2.8), and cumulatively for the 2024/25 influenza season in Table 2.

 Supplementary tables of key figures are shown at the end of this bulletin.

 Table 1.
-Total sentinel tests and positivity for Influenza and RSV, current week
+Total sentinel tests and positivity for Influenza, RSV and COVID-19, current week

 Total Tests